yarrbakr/ZameenEye-AI/README.md

 ## Core Features

+- Multi-language alert delivery: High-fidelity audio synthesis supports Urdu (ur), Hindi (hi), Swahili (sw), Tamil (ta), and English (en) so critical alerts can reach local operators and communities clearly and quickly.
+- Low-latency LLM inference: The system uses Fireworks AI to process structured geospatial and hazard data rapidly, turning complex anomalies into actionable insights in near real time.
+- Deterministic hazard routing: Strict schema validation is applied at the boundary layer for hazard types such as fire, flood, storm, and disease, helping prevent hallucinated outputs and ensuring reliable backend routing.
 - NASA FIRMS wildfire and thermal anomaly ingestion
 - Spatial hazard verification for geographic coordinates and land assets
 - PostgreSQL-based persistence for entities such as tenants, users, land, and disaster events
 - Python-based normalization and inference modules for downstream intelligence workflows
 - Text-to-speech preparation and prompt orchestration support

+## Recent Enhancements

+- Added a multilingual voice and alerting layer through the Python TTS workflow.
+- Added LLM-driven inference support through the Python inference layer.
+- Strengthened output reliability with schema-based validation for hazard-specific routing.

 ## API Endpoints